J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 1. A large selection of high profile celebrity accounts advertised a Bitcoin Ponzi scam: "Send me your money and I'll send twice as much back"
 2. A selection of people fell for it, netting the scammers who'd broken into the accounts roughly 110k USD.
-3. Twitter support took a few hours to actually shut the whole thing down (and was still cleaning up for awhile after that)
+3. Twitter support took a few hours to shut the whole thing down (and was still cleaning up for a while after that)
 4. Vice managed to get in touch with the "hackers" who revealed that a Twitter employee gave them access